Xevion/processing-projects/other/README.md

 - **DVD Logo** - A fun little sketch displaying the iconic bouncing DVD Logo.
 May need a little more work to better visualize true-to-heart.

 - **DynamicLines** - A very simple line drawing application.

+- **FlipFlopChain** - A simple project displaying how one would count in binary.